 Poojas and Rituals at Attukal Bhagavathy Temple

 Worship at Attukal Bhagavathy Temple takes you to a different level of divinity.
 Every day is a celebration at this temple.
-The rituals practiced here are.
+The rituals practised here are.

 - Vedi Vazhipadu: This is a unique ritual performed at this shrine.
 The devotees can offer crackers to the Goddess.